Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Some theoretical analysis

 Next we obtain

-We now bound (\ref{eq:ub_s1s2}) in terms of the $n$ evaluations.
-We note that since the optimal method for minimising either conditional or unconditional error also similarly minimises $\sigma_n(\Btheta,\Btheta')$, any method for selecting the $n$ evaluation locations will give an upper bound.
+We further bound (\ref{eq:ub_s1s2}) in terms of the ${\n}$ evaluations.
+We note that since the optimal method for minimising either the conditional or unconditional error also minimises $\sigma_{\n}(\Btheta,\Btheta')$, any method for selecting the ${\n}$ evaluation locations will give an upper bound.